-4. Interact with the Shopper as Much as Possible
+4. Interact with shoppers as much as possible

 Look for as many opportunities as you can find to interact with your shoppers.
 For example, stay close enough to the dressing rooms so that you can run and get different sizes or colors.
 Look for shoppers who appear to be lost or confused.
 You know, the ones looking for a checkout counter or a restroom and proactively help them.
 Shoppers hate having to find and ask someone for assistance.

 Offer your shoppers a unique customer experience by giving them the type of service they won't get anywhere else.
 For example, offer to take their picture from your phone in that outfit or piece of jewelry they like but are on the fence about purchasing.
-Then text it to their phone so they can look at it again later, show it to their friends, and to help confirm for them just how good that piece really looked.
+Then text it to their phone so they can look at it again later and show it to their friends, and it helps confirm for them just how good that piece really looked.

 Call or text your customers after the purchase.
-You want to make sure everything worked correctly, the installers cleaned up afterwards, or that the outfit they bought rocked.
-This is a surefire way to make a lasting impression and gain a loyal customer.
+You want to make sure everything worked correctly, the installers cleaned up afterward, or that the outfit they bought rocked.
+This is a surefire way to make a lasting impression and gain loyal customers.

-Since you have to use your CRM to enter the customer's information anyway, why not setup alerts now for birthdays, anniversaries, and other special events so you don't forget.
-Make sure you set each alert to notify the customer a few days prior to the event so the well wishes are received before the actual day.
+Since you have to use your CRM to enter the customer's information anyway, why not set up alerts now for birthdays, anniversaries, and other special events so you don't forget.
+Make sure you set each alert to notify the customer a few days prior to the event so the good wishes are received before the actual day.

 If a customer is looking for something you don't have in stock, don't just tell them you don't have it.
 Instead, see if it is already on order, offer to call another store, or even go online and order it for them.